MyBas Johor Bahru

 Riding the bus:

-Bus fares can be paid via Cash or Manjalink card.
-Bus information and estimated arrival times are also available on the Causeway Link website and LUGO mobile app.
+Bus fares can be paid via Cash, Manjalink card, Visa card, or ManjaPay (within the LUGO app).
+Bus information and estimated arrival times are available on the Causeway Link website and LUGO mobile app.

 In April 2023, the myBAS50 Transit Pass was launched for Malaysian citizens.
 This grants unlimited rides on myBAS Johor Bahru services and costs RM50 for 30 days.